pomerium/pomerium/docs/configuration/readme.md

 :::warning

 By using autocert, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf).
 There are [_strict_ usage limits](https://letsencrypt.org/docs/rate-limits/) per domain you should be aware of.
+Consider testing with `autocert_use_staging` first.

 :::